 At the same time, small firm workers find it difficult to earn income elsewhere.
-Nearly half of workers surveyed reported no other source of income.
+Half of workers surveyed reported no other source of income.

-Two-thirds of the workers we talked to in Nigeria said that they lacked money to meet their basic or food needs at some point during the study.
-Half reported that a child in their household had not eaten enough in the past week.
+Nearly half of the workers we talked to in Indonesia (44%) said that they lacked money to meet their basic or food needs at some point during the study, including 16% who reported that a child in their household had not eaten enough in the past week.